input-output-hk/marlowe-cardano/marlowe-cli/doc/transaction-advance.md

 # Marlowe CLI: Build a Transaction that Pays to and Spends from a Marlowe Contract

-The `transaction-advance` command builds a transaction that both pays to and spends from a Marlowe contract.
+The `marlowe transaction advance` command builds a transaction that both pays to and spends from a Marlowe contract.
 This command can be used for continuing operation of a Marlowe contract.

 ## Usage

-    $ marlowe-cli transaction-advance --help
+    $ marlowe-cli transaction advance --help

-    Usage: marlowe-cli transaction-advance [--testnet-magic INTEGER]
+    Usage: marlowe-cli transaction advance [--testnet-magic INTEGER]
                                            --socket-path SOCKET_FILE
                                            --script-address ADDRESS
                                            --tx-in-script-file PLUTUS_FILE